FomTarro/skeletom-net/src/pages/blogs/tactical.desktop.action.1.1.0.md

 Meanwhile, with <span class="highlight">WebSockets</span>, the client makes a <span class="highlight">single request</span> to an address, and then maintains a <span class="highlight">persistent connection</span> to the server.
 This, in turn, <span class="highlight">allows the server to push information back to the client whenever</span>, without needing to be asked for it first.

 So, if you wanted to get notified every time a specific channel on the mega-giant streaming platform YouTube went live, which protocol do you think you'd want to use?
 WebSocket, right?
 Connect to the YouTube API server, provide it with a little information about what you're looking for, and then every time your channel went live, the server could proactively push a message to your client.
-Seems efficient and straighforward!
+Seems efficient and straightforward!

 Wrong! <span class="highlight">YouTube doesn't have a WebSocket API</span>.
 That would be too easy, too logical.
 Twitch does (called "[EventSub](https://dev.twitch.tv/docs/eventsub/)").
 But YouTube does not.